benjaleivas/benjaleivas/README.md

 * :books: MS in Computational Analysis and Public Policy, University of Chicago.
 Before that, I studied economics.
 * :briefcase: Worked for 3+ years in antitrust researching healthcare, energy, education, and procurement markets (to name a few).
-* :house_with_garden: I'll be relocating to Palo Alto, CA in September 2024, so I'm currently looking for job opportunities in the area.
+* :house_with_garden: I'll be relocating to the Bay Area in September 2024, so I'm currently looking for job opportunities in the area.
 * :mailbox: You can reach me at bleiva@uchicago.edu.

 <!--